SOUHAILBENBRIK/youtubeClone/README.md

 1. Start the development server: npm start
-2. Open your web browser and go to http://localhost:3000 to view the app.
+2. Open your web browser  to view the app.
 3.Explore the app and enjoy the YouTube clone experience!

 ### ScreenShot